5 Common Signs Of PTSD

 Seeking treatment

 Led by the US Department of Veterans Affairs, the National Center for PTSD has many resources for people experiencing the effects of this condition.
-If you’re living with symptoms of PTSD, it can be a helpful place to start exploring options for managing the effects of trauma.
+If you’re living with symptoms of PTSD, the national center can be a helpful place to start exploring options for managing the effects of trauma.

 Since therapy is a typical treatment for this disorder, you may also benefit from meeting with a mental health care provider.
 They can offer you a safe place to process your emotions and can help you develop healthy coping mechanisms for your symptoms.
 If you’d prefer to meet with someone in person, you can search for a provider in your local area.
 If you find virtual meetings with a therapist to be more comfortable or convenient for your needs or your schedule, you might consider online therapy instead.